 - Develops, publishes, implements, and interprets DoD-wide accounting and finance policies; ensures the DoD Financial Management Regulation is relevant and consistent with government accounting and auditing standards, appropriation laws, federal statutes, and regulations issued by the Office of Management and Budget, Treasury, and the Federal Accounting Standards Advisory Board; and represents the OUSD(C) in interagency forums, audits, and other matters that pertain to accounting and financial management policy;

-- Develops, publishes, and interprets DoD-wide financial management improvements, audit readiness/execution methodologies, and guidance that supports statutory requirements for the Department to audit its full set of financial statements by Fiscal Year 2018; acts as the proponent for the DoD Management Internal Control Program, to include evaluating funds control weaknesses; presents the DoD consolidated financial statements and performance and accountability reports; and interfaces with the Office of Management and Budget and the Department of the Treasury for government-wide financial initiatives.
+- Develops, publishes, and interprets DoD-wide financial management improvements, audit readiness/execution methodologies, and guidance that supports statutory requirements for the Department to audit its full set of financial statements; acts as the proponent for the DoD Management Internal Control Program, to include evaluating funds control weaknesses; presents the DoD consolidated financial statements and performance and accountability reports; and interfaces with the Office of Management and Budget and the Department of the Treasury for government-wide financial initiatives.